 Hi!
 I’m Lisa Goodman, and I’m running for reelection to the Minneapolis City Council in the 7th Ward.

-Whether it has pushing the city to invest in affordable housing, striking a deal to fund our neighborhood parks, or standing up for development and public safety, I’ve done the work to find space in our budget for sustainable solutions for Minneapolis families, kids, and seniors.
+Whether it has been providing affordable housing so families with the greatest need have a home, striking a deal to fund our neighborhood parks, or attracting innovative businesses so residents have access to good living wage jobs, I’ve done the work to find space in our budget for sustainable solutions for Minneapolis families, kids, and seniors.

 I love our City, and have more work to do.
 I hope to earn your vote on November 7th.

 US Senator Al Franken Governor Mark Dayton Lieutenant Governor Tina Smith